ortus-boxlang/boxlang-docs/boxlang-language/reference/built-in-functions/temporal/CreateDateTime.md

 Creates a date-time object.

 Note that the core implementation of this BIF differs from ACF/Lucee in handling of a year value without a century.
 BoxLang respects that pre-first century years are valid and and will treat `createDate( 20 )` as 20 AD.
- The behavior modification to emulate ACF/Lucee would require the installation of the `bx-compat` module.
+ The behavior modification to emulate ACF/Lucee would require the installation of the `bx-compat-cfml` module.

 ## Method Signature